NoamSchwarz/EmployeeAttendance/README.md

 The project does not currently have a GUI and is run through a code editor.

-Prerequisites:
+### Prerequisites:

 An installed Python version 3.6 or above.
 An installed a code editor to run the project files on.

-Using Employee Attendance:
+### Using Employee Attendance:

 The project does not have a GUI at the moment and is run through the code editor or IDE.

 In order to use the functions, 4 .csv files must exist in the project directory:

+- current _employees.csv
+- new_employess.csv
+- delete_employees.csv
-current _employees.csv ; new_employess.csv ; delete_employees.csv ; Employee_attendance.csv (can be empty other than the column header).
+- employee_attendance.csv (can be empty other than the column header).

-The first row is the heading of each column, and should be in this order: ID, name, phone, age.
+The first row (in all of the above files) is the heading of each column, and should be in this order: ID, name, phone, age.

 Example files can be found in the repository.